 Kirbas et al. [3] classified several segmentation methods according to the technique used.
-They demonstrated that there is no single segmentation method that allows to extract the vasculature across different medical imaging and not even for different vascular anatomic territories.
+They point out that there is no single segmentation method that allows to extract the vasculature across different medical imaging modalities and not even across different vascular anatomic territories.
 Some methods use threshold values, or an explicit vessel model to extract contours.
-Other techniques require image processing (depending on the data, quality, noise, artifacts), a priori segmentation or post-processing.
+Other techniques require image processing (depending on the data, quality, noise, artifacts), a priori segmentation, or post-processing.

 Deformable models [7] and multiscale methods [4] have been used more recently, and appear to be the most promising segmentation techniques.
 Deformable models are powerful and widely used methods for segmentation and geometric model generation in 2D and 3D data [1].
-They can be used in any modality [3].
+They can be used for any modality [3].
 These techniques are based on a minimization process of an energy function.
 This energy function involves internal and external forces.
-The internal forces allow smoothness on the contour and the external forces move the deformable structure towards edges.
-Depending on the definition of the energy function, it can inflate or shrink towards the object.
+The internal forces allow smoothness of the contour and the external forces move the deformable structure towards edges of the underlying data.
+Depending on the definition of the energy function, the deformable model inflates or shrinks towards the object.
 Nevertheless, these techniques are strongly dependent on the initialization.
 The energy function uses the gradient information or derivative values around the deformable object.
-In constrasct, multiscale methods [4] are based on the extraction of large structures at low resolution images and fine structures at high resolution.
+In constrasct, multiscale methods [4] are based on the extraction of large structures at low resolution images and fine structures at high resolution images.
 Multiscale filtering uses the Hessian matrix which contains the second derivatives of the data.
-Our experimental results on synthetic and real clinical data suggest, however, [5] that even the gradient information and derivatives are not sufficient to accurately extract the centerlines of peripheral arteries.
-This is due to the overlapping of density values between vascular and non-vascular structures, the variability in opacification between patients and from aorta to pedal vessels, image noise, and partial volume averaging.
+Our experimental results on synthetic and real clinical data [5] suggest that even the gradient information and derivatives are not sufficient to accurately extract the centerlines of peripheral arteries.
+This is due to the overlapping of density ranges between vascular and non-vascular structures, the variability in opacification between patients and from aorta to pedal vessels, image noise, and partial volume averaging.

 Classical model based segmentation algorithms [1, 3] applied to vessel extraction are based on fitting circular, elliptical or cylindrical geometric models to the data.
-Such techniques combine thresholds with gradient information [12] or derivative estimation [4] in order to approximate the vessel boundary.
+Such techniques combine thresholds with gradient information [11] or derivative estimation [4] in order to approximate the vessel boundary.
 Then, this initial boundary estimation is fitted to a geometrical model (circular or elliptical cross-section or cylindrical structure).